 The Second Age of Middle-earth is nigh and information and footage have been scarce up until this point.
-However, Amazon’s Prime Video dropped the first trailer for The Lord of the Rings: The Power of the Rings during Sunday night’s Super Bowl game.
+However, Amazon’s Prime Video dropped the first trailer for The Lord of the Rings: The Rings of Power during Sunday night’s Super Bowl game.

 And if the win by the L.A.
 Rams wasn’t enough to excite you, the first trailer for this highly anticipated series should have.
 While the trailer didn’t show much, it did provide us with some stellar shots and perhaps just enough to get a sense of where the show is headed.
-So please follow me Mr. Frodo, as we begin this journey together into what The Lord of the Rings: The Power of the Rings has gifted us Hobbits already.
+So please follow me Mr. Frodo, as we begin this journey together into what The Lord of the Rings: The Rings of Power has gifted us Hobbits already.

 Before the One Ring